bengfarrell/babylon-scene/README.md

 The <babylon-scene> component accepts an "app" attribute.
 This is the path to your user-defined Application class, which likely extends the BaseApplication class.
 Though this allows you to set up a custom app really easily without having to use callbacks as above, it also might be a bit awkward when using, given that the path must be relative to the "src" folder inside the component itself.
 If you've installed <babylon-scene> to node_modules for example, you'd need to recognize that the root is in node_modules/babylon-scene/src.
+This also requires not using the bundled builds of bablyon-scene.

  But the upside is that a full custom Babylon application is very easy to create: